-The results of the tomographic inversion of the combined minor-arc and major-arc data [R1+R2] for Rayleigh waves at periods of 50 and 100 sec are shown in Figures 11 and 12.
-For comparison, the results based on the minor-arc data alone are also presented.
-The absolute value of the difference between these maps is shown in Figure 12.
+A.L.
+Levshin / Physics of the Earth and Planetary Interiors 149 (2005) 205-223 on the minor-arc data alone are also presented.
+The absolute value of the difference between these maps is shown in Fig. 12.
 As expected, the changes are small in the northern hemisphere where path coverage with minor-arc data is relatively good.
 Both the amplitudes and the length-scales of the differences are small.
 There is no large scale systematic pattern of difference.
-Larger amplitude and more systematic differences are observed across much of the southern hemisphere.
-To quantify this north-south discrepancy further, we compare the maps in the two polar caps: $45^{\circ}N - 90^{\circ}N$ and $45^{\circ}S - 90^{\circ}S$.
-The northern polar cap is relatively well covered by R1 paths, but much of the southern cap is poorly covered.
-Table 2 shows the correlation between the maps constructed with major-arc and minor-arc data (R1 + R2) with those constructed with minor-arc data alone (R1) at periods of 50 and 100 sec in these two regions.
-For the northern polar cap, the correlation between the maps produced with the two data sets is much better than in the southern cap and the rms of the absolute difference between the two maps is about 2/3 of the difference in the southern polar cap.
+Larger amplitude and more systematic differences are observed across much of the Southern Hemisphere.
+To quantify this north-south discrepancy further, we compare the maps in the two polar caps: $45^{\circ}$ -90°N and $45^{\circ}$ -90°S. The northern polar cap is relatively well covered by R1 paths, but much of the southern cap is poorly covered.
+Table 2 shows the correlation between the maps constructed with major-arc and minor-arc data (R1 + R2) with those constructed with minor-arc data alone (R1) at periods of 50 and 100 s in these two regions.
+For the northern polar cap, the correlation between the maps produced with the two data sets is much better than in the southern cap and the rms of the absolute difference between the two maps is about two-thirds of the difference in the southern polar cap.